puhlenbruck/dir-sweep/README.md

 Sub-directories within the target directory are treated as a single file.
 The entire directory will be recursivly deleted if it's modify time is older than the threshold.
 This behaviour can be controlled with the `--sub-dir` option.

 The available options for `--sub-dir` are:
 - FILE (default) The entire directory is treated as a single file.
 It will either be deleted entirely, or not at all.
-It counts as only a single file to the deletion limits ((see below)[#Limits])
+It counts as only a single file to the deletion limits (see below)
 - IGNORE Directories are ignored.
-Only files will be deleted and counted in limits ((see below)[#Limits])
+Only files will be deleted and counted in limits (see below)
-- RECURSIVE Each file in a directory (and all it's sub-directories) will be considered individually against the threshold and limits ((see below)[#Limits]).
+- RECURSIVE Each file in a directory (and all it's sub-directories) will be considered individually against the threshold and limits (see below).
 The directories themselves will not be deleted or counted.

 ### Limits